pushpraj15295/easy-buy/README.md

 # easy-buy
-This is new eccomerce website i will add all the features that need to be in eccomerce website for all web view
+This is new eccomerce website i will add all the features that need to be in eccomerce website for all web view Tab view & Mobile view